-SUN# CHM2236 General Organic Chemistry IIA
+General Organic Chemistry IIA

 Study of chemistry of carbon-containing compounds continued.

 Structural determination and additional reaction mechanisms and modern methods of synthesis emphasized.
-Prerequisites: CHM235 and CHM235LL.
-Completion of CHM235 and CHM235LL within the last two years recommended.
+Prerequisites: A grade of "C" or better in CHM235 and CHM235LL.
+Completion of prerequisites within the last two years recommended.